Southern Connecticut ASIS – 2023 – Celebrating our 60th Anniversary

 By Felix Giannini FPE, CPP

-As I write this section I am Looking forward to 2022 it’s our 60th Anniversary!
+As I write this section I am Looking forward to 2023.
 I am very proud for the contributions in the security community made by our Chapter including sending four of our Chapter members to serve as ASIS Global Board Presidents.
 We do our best to be a Chapter that gives by delivering great member support, and valuable programs open to all.
-Currently the world is two years into the COVID 19 pandemic response and recovery mode, amazingly we are still in the response period as we strive to recover, as layer after layer of consequences continue to unfold.
+Currently the world is three years into the COVID 19 pandemic response and recovery mode, as we strive to recover, as layer after layer of consequences continue to unfold.
 Recovery is a challenging evolution, and our Chapter together with all Chapters and members around the world are a big part of the solution.
-In 2022, our 60th Anniversary year, The Southern Connecticut Chapter is strongly committed to supporting the ASIS International programs, by working together with our 34,000 members around the world.
+The Southern Connecticut Chapter is strongly committed to supporting the ASIS International programs, by working together with our 34,000 members around the world.
 Through ASIS membership, one of the many benefits is access to a vast library of published articles, students can benefit from this resource and we will strive to engage local universities and their students providing the many resources of ASIS to grow our organization next generation, grass roots.
 We ask that our members and friends contribute to this evolving effort by sending comments and suggestions to firstname.lastname@example.org .

 Our Chapter is vibrant, thanks to a ten year renewal effort led by two recent past Chairpersons; Charlie Hickey PSP and Adelino DosSantos, plus a dedicated team of chapter leadership who collectively have many hundreds of years as members (and the gray hair to prove it).
 In 2022 our mission is to deliver a great take-away to each person who joins our meetings and events.
 We carefully select our speakers to ensure that the subject matter has a broad based appeal.
 Our Chapter has regular monthly meetings that can be seen and registered for on the side bars or on our events page.
 We add a Zoom Meetings platform where regularly conduct in person / hybrid meetings, on line meetings and Webinars.